SN 2022ngb: A faint, slowly evolving Type IIb supernova with a low-mass envelope: Spectroscopy

 \subsection{Nebular spectra}

 The nebular phase spectroscopy data of CCSNe are typically used to estimate the parameters of their progenitor star and to constrain the explosion.
 At $+$95.4 days, the spectra of SN~2022ngb entered the nebular phase.
 This transition is marked by the emergence of prominent forbidden emission lines, such as \Oi $\mathrm{\lambda \lambda}$6300, 6364 and \Caii\ $\mathrm{\lambda \lambda}$7291, 7323, and the concurrent fading of the \Ha feature.
-From our observational data, we identify a split-peaked structure in both the \Oi $\mathrm{\lambda \lambda}$6300, 6364 lines, and this feature became more prominent throughout the spectral evolution.
+From our observational data, we identified a split-peaked structure in both the \Oi $\mathrm{\lambda \lambda}$6300, 6364 lines, and this feature became more prominent throughout the spectral evolution.
 The red and blue wings, offset from the rest wavelength, correspond to a similar velocity of approximately 1000 $\mathrm{km \, s^{-1}}$.
 Also, the \Caii\ $\mathrm{\lambda \lambda}$7291, 7323 doublet develops an increasingly redshifted profile.
-These feature suggesting an aspherical ejecta distribution \citep{Milisavljevic2010ApJ, Valenti2011MNRAS}, which is similar to the asymmetric explosion features suggested by \cite{Fang2024NatAs}.
+These features indicate an aspherical ejecta distribution \citep{Milisavljevic2010ApJ, Valenti2011MNRAS}, similar to the asymmetric explosion features suggested by \cite{Fang2024NatAs}.
+These asymmetric features will be discussed in more detail in Sect. \ref{sec_asymm}.